 Consider the top five recommended plants mentioned in his book that can naturally help to humidify your home.

 One of the most efficient humidifying plants is the areca palm (Chrysalidocarpus lutescens).
 A six-foot areca palm transpires almost one quart of water in 24 hours.
 Beyond being one of the most efficient humidifying plants, they are fairly low maintenance.
 With bright, indirect light, moist soil, and the occasional pruning, these plants are easily able to thrive.

 The bamboo palm (Chamaedorea seifrizii) is a tolerant plant.
 It will grow in a variety of light conditions, and though it prefers moist soil, it is typically acceptable to let the top few inches of soil dry between waterings.
 Though it is slow-growing, it can reach heights of up to five feet tall!

 A classic houseplant, Boston ferns (Nephrolepsis exaltata“Bostoniensis”) are unassuming and fairly low-maintenance.
 Ideal for hanging baskets, the leaves on a Boston fern grow downwards as they age.
 They don’t require bright light, and reportedly release an abundant amount of moisture into the air.

 kimberly queen fern

-The Kimberly Queen Fern (Nephrolepsis obliterata) loves moisture, and low light.
-Consistently moist soil is key to ensure this plant thrives.
+The Kimberly queen fern (Nephrolepsis obliterata) loves moisture and low light.
+Consistently moist soil is key to ensuring this plant thrives.
 Though it can last with indirect lighting, the more light it receives, the more it will need to be watered.
-However, keeping the soil moist (but not overwatered) is essential for transpiration.
+However, keeping the soil moist (but not over-watered) is essential for transpiration.